paritytech/polkassembly/auth-server/README.md

 yarn start
 ```

-You can no visit http://localhost:8010/auth/graphql
+You can now visit http://localhost:8010/auth/graphql where graphiql is running.

 ## Usage